elasticio/elasticio.github.io/content/_components/rest-api/index.md

 ### Sending XML data

-To send an `XML` data set the content type to `application/xml` or `text/xml` and place the `XML` in the body input field between double-quotes like:
+To send an `XML` data, set the content type to `application/xml` or `text/xml` and place the `XML` in the body input field between double-quotes like:

 ```
 "